mizmay/standalone_web_maps_foss4g2025/workshop/step-06.md

 ### What You Have Now

 At the end of this step, you should have:
-- `style.json` - Protomaps bassemap styls and your trail layer style
+- `style.json` - Protomaps basemap styles and your trail layer style
 - Map displaying Protomaps basemap with your trail layer

 ---